The Darkness (band): Last of Our Kind and new line-up (2014–2017)

 The band began work on their fourth studio album in September 2014, with Emily Dolan Davies replacing Ed Graham on drums.
 The new album, Last of Our Kind, was released on 2 June 2015, on the band's own label Canary Dwarf Records via Kobalt Label Services with a single, "Open Fire", released on 23 March.
 The first track from the album to be premiered was "Barbarian", which was released with an accompanying animated music video on 23 February.

 On 21 April 2015, the band issued a statement saying that drummer Davies had left the band.
 On 25 April 2015, it was announced via the band's official Facebook page that Rufus Taylor, the son of Queen drummer Roger Taylor, was to join the band as Davies' replacement on drums.

 They were announced as the first headline act for Planet Rockstock 2015, taking place at Trecco Bay in South Wales from 4 to 7 December 2015.
 The Darkness closed the event on 6 December.

-On 20 November 2015, the band released a music video for a new Christmas single, entitled "I Am Santa" on their YouTube Channel, which it was announced would be included in the Deluxe edition of the Last of Our Kind album.
+On 20 November 2015, the band released a music video for a new Christmas single, "I Am Santa", on their YouTube channel, which it was announced would be included in the deluxe edition of the Last of Our Kind album.

 Pinewood Smile (2017–2019)

 The Darkness worked on a feature-length documentary, directed by Simon Emmett.
 In a 2016 interview, Frankie Poullain said, "We are currently over a year in to a feature-length documentary which will surprise a lot of people."

 In March 2017, the Darkness announced that their fifth studio album would be released in 2017.
 This was confirmed in a July issue of Planet Rock, and later on the band's Facebook page.
 The album's title was later revealed as Pinewood Smile, and was due to be released on 6 October of the same year.
-The first single from the album 'All The Pretty Girls' was released on 22 July of that year.
+The first single from the album "All The Pretty Girls" was released on 22 July of that year.